add2cal/add-to-calendar-button/README.md

 ## Changelog (without bug fixes)

+* v1.4 : schema.org support (also changed some keys in the JSON!)
-* v1.3.0 : new license (MIT with “Commons Clause”)
+* v1.3 : new license (MIT with “Commons Clause”)
-* v1.2.0 : inline and line break support
+* v1.2 : inline and line break support
-* v1.1.0 : npm functionality
+* v1.1 : npm functionality
-* v1.0.0 : initial release
+* v1.0 : initial release

 ## Kudos go to